Keeping a Relationship Strong Takes Effort

 Couples Therapy Can Help You and Your Partner Rebuild Connection

 Relationship expert Dr. John Gottman identifies three foundational components to the ‘Sound Relationship House’ as trust, commitment, and friendship.
-Many couples lose sight of the fact that keeping these things alive takes work.
+Many people in relationship lose sight of the fact that keeping these things alive takes work.
 Without this effort, trust, commitment & friendship tend to slide down the list of priorities until conflict and distance emerge.

 As simple as it sounds, choosing to make your relationship a priority is the first step to overcoming the distance and the conflict.
 Having a safe and caring environment to really open up and explore where your relationship has gotten off track can help you see your union in a new, more understanding way.
-A neutral third party who can hear both of you often helps to open up space for creative solutions to overcome longstanding disagreements.
+A neutral third party who can hear your subjective realities often helps to open up space for creative solutions to overcome longstanding disagreements.